Skip to Content

 The abbreviation CB is often used as an acronym in text messages.
 For example, CB stands for China Black, but it can have several other meanings.
 It may also stand for a number of different things, and it can be difficult to figure out which one is used in a given situation.
 A good place to start is the official website of the International Communications Standards Organization.
 This website provides an online dictionary that will help you translate and decipher the acronym in the language you speak.

-READ ALSO: How to Make Money with a Truck Reddit?
+READ ALSO: How Much a Towing Truck Cost?

 Is Checar a Real Word?